 Scotiabank Preferred Package

 Scotiabank is Canada’s third-largest bank and boasts a broad range of checking accounts.
 The Preferred Package is their most popular and basic chequing account.
-It is a notch down from their premium chequing accounts, the Ultimate package, but it still offers various great features that are sufficient for your day-to-day banking needs.
+It is a notch down from their premium chequing accounts, the Ultimate package, but it still offers various excellent features that are sufficient for your day-to-day banking needs.

 The Scotiabank Preferred Package offers unlimited debit and Interac e-Transfer transactions.
 You can get an additional interest of 0.005% on your Momentum Saving Account, and you also get $300 added to your chequing account balance as a sign-up bonus.
-In addition, the account allows you to set up automatic bill payments, and you don’t have to pay any type of interest on deposits.
+In addition, the account allows you to set up automatic bill payments, and you don’t have to pay any interest on deposits.

 The chequing account package also comes with a lucrative reward system.
 For every $5 you spend using this account, you will get 1 Scotia Reward Point.
 You can redeem these points for travel costs, such as flights, cruises, car rentals, gift cards, or more.